 Now on to Tasmania where Tom Doak’s and Michael Clayton’s Barnbougle Dunes has been a world top 50 since it opened in 2004.
 Ever the naturalist, the route follows wherever the 100 foot dunes lead and of course along the shore.
 This is a classic true links layout represented with three holes Doak counts among his all-time top 24– 4, 7 and 13.
 Next door is Barnbougle Lost Farm by Coore & Crenshaw that opened in 2010 and is a comfortable regular among the top half of the world 100.
 Bill Coore who isn’t known for hyperbole says, “I've never seen two landforms so completely different on contiguous courses.
 The existing course plays like a classic seaside links, with holes nestled down in the dunes, on a small property.
 Our site is shaped like a square doughnut and has huge perimeter dunes.
 Inside the doughnut hole is rumpled terrain, like at St. Andrews."
 It’s interesting to read deeper detail about these courses to how the designers are so obviously thrilled to have had such an opportunity.

 Finally in Sydney, you will play the great New South Wales designed by Dr. MacKenzie during his unimaginably productive 1926 visit that included Royal Melbourne, Kingston Heath and Victoria.
 The course overlooks Botany Bay where Captain James Cook landed in 1770.
 No. 6 is a famous par 3 with most of its 195 yards played over the Pacific with a left to right “breeze”.
 That sounds good since land is right but it can require you to aim well out over the ocean which is somewhat disconcerting.
 It’s funny how with all that water and wind, the playing tip on their website cautions you about avoiding the greenside bunkers!
 The Lakes is located 15 minutes from the CBD and within 5 from SYD Airport.
-It’s a top 20 here and a familiar host to the Australian Open, coming up again in 2018 but most recently from 2010 to 2012 including Tiger’s participation in 2011.
+It’s a top 20 here and a familiar host to the Australian Open.
 Eleven of the 18 holes feature water, most of which comes into play on the inward nine.

 Custom Tours to Australia Priced Entirely Online